Gdeterline/Car-Game-v2/README.md

 - **GA V1**
     - Develop Track Drawing Functionnality (addition to the initial project - fun to do on the player side, good for practice on my side): Once we have one trakc, it should be slightly simpler to handle collisions, as at first, the track should be very simple (black track on a white screen)
-    - Modelise the car by a rectangle (PyGame Rect) - Prototyping stage
+    - Car - Prototyping stage
     - Develop some car features and functions (Accelerating, Turning, etc.)
     - Develop the Collision Detection functionnality
     - Develop, then draw, the distance sensors